PostHog/posthog.com/contents/blog/startup-ops-toolkit.md

 **TL;DR:** It’s [Deel](https://www.letsdeel.com/) + [Gusto](https://gusto.com/) + [Fondo](https://www.tryfondo.com/) + [Pry](https://pry.co/) + [Brex](https://www.brex.com/) + [some free contract templates](https://www.orrick.com/en/Total-Access/Tool-Kit/Start-Up-Forms/Employment-and-Consultant + [Google Sheets/Docs](https://docs.google.com/) + [Workable](https://www.workable.com/) + [Hubspot](https://www.hubspot.com/) + [CharlieHR](https://www.charliehr.com/).

-This guide assumes you work at a US company, but most of it applies to any country, and it t's split into three core sections: [hiring people](/blog/startup-ops-toolkit#hiring-people), [managing your money](/blog/startup-ops-toolkit#managing-your-money] and [keeping yourself organized](/blog/startup-ops-toolkit#keeping-yourself-organized).
+This guide assumes you work at a US company, but most of it applies to any country, and it's split into three core sections: [hiring people](/blog/startup-ops-toolkit#hiring-people), [managing your money](/blog/startup-ops-toolkit#managing-your-money] and [keeping yourself organized](/blog/startup-ops-toolkit#keeping-yourself-organized).

-I won’t offer multiple options here - these are the tools that we use at PostHog after a bunch of trial and error (and tedious customer demos).
-Hopefully, I can save you a bunch of time and precious $$$ trying to figure out how to put together contracts, pay people on time, manage your money and comply with laws you are only just finding out exist.
+I won't offer multiple options here – it's not that kind of guide.
+Just know that these are the tools we use at PostHog after two years or so of trial and error, and more than a few tedious customer demos.

+So, read on if you want to learn how to put together contracts, pay people on time, manage your money and comply with laws you are only just finding out exist.

+I recommend you do.
+Obviously.

 > [Charles Cook](/handbook/company/team#charles-cook-operations-&-marketing) is VP, Operations & Marketing at PostHog, leading operations, marketing, people, finance, and legal.
 All the fun stuff, basically.
 He also runs our monthly book club, BookHogs.